Probate Q&A Series

 In North Carolina, probate does more than change who appears on tax rolls.
 It carries out a legal procedure that confirms your right to inherit and clears debts or liens on estate assets.
 Simply updating tax records does not transfer title to property or resolve creditor claims.
 Probate protects beneficiaries by placing the estate under court supervision, appointing a personal representative, and ensuring a clear chain of title.

-You start by filing a petition with the clerk of superior court in the county where the decedent resided.
+You start by filing an application with the clerk of superior court in the county where the decedent resided.
 Under G.S.
-28A-6-1, include the original will (if any), the death certificate, and a list of heirs or beneficiaries.
-The petition officially opens the estate.
+28A-6-1, include the original will (if any), the death certificate, and information about heirs or beneficiaries.
+The application officially opens the estate.

 2. Issue and Accept Letters of Authority

-After reviewing the petition, the clerk issues letters testamentary (for a will) or letters of administration (if no will exists).
+After reviewing the application, the clerk issues letters testamentary (for a will) or letters of administration (if no will exists).
 These letters grant legal authority to the personal representative to manage estate assets.

 3. Notify Heirs, Beneficiaries, and Creditors

 You must notify heirs and beneficiaries named in the will or determined by intestacy rules.
 You also publish a notice to creditors to lodge claims against the estate.
-Timely notice prevents unknown creditors from disrupting distribution.
+Timely notice helps bar untimely claims from creditors.

 4. Inventory and Appraise Assets

-Within three months of appointment, the personal representative files an inventory and appraisal under G.S.
+Within three months of appointment, the personal representative files an inventory under G.S.
 28A-13-1.
-This report lists all property owned by the decedent at death and establishes asset values.
+This report lists all property owned by the decedent at death and states the fair market value of the property as of the date of death.

 5. Pay Debts, Taxes, and Expenses

 The representative pays funeral costs, administrative expenses, and valid creditor claims in the order required by G.S.
-28A-14-1.
-The estate must also settle final income taxes and any estate tax.
+28A-19-6.
+The estate must also settle final income taxes and any applicable estate tax.
 Changing a tax record alone does not satisfy liens, creditor rights, or court-approved distributions.

 6. Distribute the Estate